10 Small Space Ideas from a Grand Model Home

 In this earlier post, I wrote about the use of mirrors in small spaces.
 The key to making this element work - without the room looking gaudy - is to use mirrors strategically.
 In the photo above, the mirrored chest sets directly opposite of the window.
 I love how it causes the light to dance all around this room.

-For those who live in small spaces, unnecessary "stuff" is the enemy.
+For those who live in small spaces (or any size space for that matter), unnecessary "stuff" is the enemy.
 This is an area where I've been focusing my efforts.
 My husband worries that I'm going to give away or sell all our "stuff."
 Little does he know, I'm just getting started.

 8. Use the Outdoor Spaces